jmiller70/jmiller70.github.io/_posts/2015-03-28-welcome-to-jekyll.markdown

 job I  am, among many IT Administrative roles,  the Director of web development.
 I was hired in December 2013 and inherited a thriving and robust Ruby on Rails application in the form of an employee and student web portal at a University.
-Using Jekyll for this blog gives me another low stakes environment to crash around on some cool code and learn.
+Using Jekyll for this blog gives me another environment to play around with a Ruby Gem.

 2014 was one of the most incredible year's of my life.
 Having worked at DxR Development Group for 13 years and 9 Months in the role of Manager of Technical